 *Short-term counseling services are available by phone at no cost through Medi-Share’s telemental health service.

-• Cosmetic procedures – including, but not limited to, breast augmentation, lift or reduction, body or facial contouring, scar revision, tattoo removal, electrons, cosmetic Botox.
+• Cosmetic procedures – including, but not limited to, breast augmentation, lift or reduction, body or facial contouring, scar revision, tattoo removal, electrolysis, cosmetic Botox.
 Cosmetic breast reconstruction after breast cancer is eligible for sharing for the affected breast and the non-affected breast if recommended for purposes of symmetry and only if the breast cancer is eligible for sharing.
 Revisions of initial breast reconstructions are ineligible for sharing except in cases of infection, necrosis or treatment of lymphoma.

 • Dental and periodontal services – including, but not limited to: